AdiRishi/turborepo-remote-cache-cloudflare/README.md

 📚 For detailed documentation, please refer to our [official website](https://adirishi.github.io/turborepo-remote-cache-cloudflare)

 > [!IMPORTANT]
-> You can now store your build artifacts in either Cloudflare 🪣 R2 or 🔑 KV storage.
-Find out how in our [official documentation](https://adirishi.github.io/turborepo-remote-cache-cloudflare/configuration/kv-storage)
+> You can now store your build artifacts in 🪣 R2, 🔑 KV, or ☁️ S3-compatible storage.
+Find out how in our [official documentation](https://adirishi.github.io/turborepo-remote-cache-cloudflare/configuration/s3-storage)

 ## 🤔 Why should I use this?

 If you're a Turborepo user, this project offers compelling advantages:

-- 💿 **Storage Options**: Choose between 🪣 [R2](https://adirishi.github.io/turborepo-remote-cache-cloudflare/configuration/r2-storage) or 🔑 [KV](https://adirishi.github.io/turborepo-remote-cache-cloudflare/configuration/kv-storage) storage for your build artifacts.
+- 💿 **Storage Options**: Choose between 🪣 [R2](https://adirishi.github.io/turborepo-remote-cache-cloudflare/configuration/r2-storage), 🔑 [KV](https://adirishi.github.io/turborepo-remote-cache-cloudflare/configuration/kv-storage), or ☁️ [S3](https://adirishi.github.io/turborepo-remote-cache-cloudflare/configuration/s3-storage) storage for your build artifacts.
 This gives you the flexibility to choose the storage option that best fits your needs.
 - 🚀 **Faster Builds**: Harness the power of remote caching to significantly speed up your builds
 - 🌐 **Independence from Vercel**: Use Turborepo without tying your project to Vercel.
 This gives you flexibility in hosting decisions.
 - 🌍 **Global Deployment**: Code deploys instantly across the globe in over 300 countries, ensuring unmatched performance and reliability.